tgross/devopsdaysmsp2018/content/_index.md

 *[Terrence O'Brien, engadget, 18 May 2017](https://www.engadget.com/2017/05/18/fcc-chairman-net-neutrality-1996/)*

 {{% note %}}
-... or are entirely co-opted by hostile interests
+... or they (and their minions) are entirely co-opted by hostile interests
 {{% /note %}}

 ---